Multi-messenger lensing time delay as a probe of the graviton mass: Scattering angle

-It is convenient to decompose the wavevector on a tetrad basis, formed by a timelike vector $u^\mu$, which can describe the four-velocity of an observer.
+It is convenient to decompose the wave vector on a tetrad basis, formed by a timelike vector $u^\mu$, which can describe the four-velocity of an observer.
 We also define an orthogonal spacelike vector $d^\mu$ such that $d^\mu u_\mu =0$.
 Both of these vectors are normalized such that $u^\mu u_\mu = -1$ and $d^\mu d_\mu = 1$.
 The vector $d^\mu$ can be thought as the spatial direction of propagation of the wave, orthogonal to which one could build a screen basis, for example the Sachs basis.
-The wavevector expanded on that basis reads
+The wave vector expanded on that basis reads

 One can easily check that $k^\mu k_\mu = -m^2$ with $\omega^2 = k^2 + m^2$.
-The meaning of the affine parameter can be understood by taking the projection $d_\mu$ on a infinitesimal coordinate displacement $\dd x^\mu$.
+The meaning of the affine parameter can be understood by taking the projection $d_\mu$ on an infinitesimal coordinate displacement $\dd x^\mu$.
 In the frame of the observer, the distance traveled by a photon corresponds to